 Migrating from my hometown of Athens, Greece to the United Kingdom in the late 90’s, I was lucky enough to catch the rave movement’s swan song.
 For the best part of the following decade, I played Jungle and Techno music at clubs, squats, and festivals across the North West, and travelled with sound systems as far as Eastern Europe.
 Following a diagnosis of chronic tinnitus, and the good fortune of studying composition and music technology with Stephen Davismoon, Joe Duddell, Nicola Spellman, Craig Vear, and Alan Williams, 2010 saw me migrating again, this time into sonic-arts.

 For the past ten years, I have engaged with numerous milieus pertinent to music, performance, and research.
-Personal highlights and milestones include presenting and performing work at Word of Warming, ICMC/SMC, Supersonic Festival, FOCUS Wales Festival, the New York City Electroacoustic Music Festival, Surge Glasgow, Electric Nights Athens, the Beijing New Dance Festival, Shanghai’s West Bund Centre, the Manchester Science Festival, and the Ionian Academy’s Audiovisual Arts Festival.
+Personal highlights and milestones include presenting and performing work at New Instruments for Musical Expression, ICMC/SMC, Supersonic Festival, FOCUS Wales Festival, the New York City Electroacoustic Music Festival, Surge Glasgow, Electric Nights Athens, the Beijing New Dance Festival, Shanghai’s West Bund Centre, the Manchester Science Festival, and the Ionian Academy’s Audiovisual Arts Festival.
 I had the pleasure of collaborating with Nicola Ellis during her Return to Ritherdon placement, performed with the BBC Philharmonic Orchestra and the Echo Echo Dance Company, and composed live scores for Jim Cartwright‘s Burning Bright and Teresia Björk‘s Vi-We-Nous.
 I received commissions and funding by Arts Council England, the British Science Association, Sound & Music, and IdeasTap, and held residencies with the NOVARS Research Centre, the Manchester International Festival, the Great Exhibition of the North, and Medea Electronique.
 As the principal curator and producer of the Metanast collective, I organised a series of concerts aiming to showcase artistic practices traditionally associated with academia in the context of nightlife clubbing, with the series hosting over 100 artists from more than 30 countries.